 To calculate the projected housing needs for ELI households, jurisdictions may use their RHNA for very low-income households.
-The City assumed 50% of its very lowincome regional housing need are ELI households, for a projected need of 28 additional ELI units during the planning period.
+The City assumed 50% of its very low-

 Many extremely low-income households will be seeking rental housing and will be more likely to experience cost burden, overcrowding or substandard housing conditions as described above.
 This can be exacerbated by stagnant wages and increasing cost of living that may result in the lack of adequate resources to meet basic daily needs.
 ELI households may include multiple wage earners and typically include food service workers, full-time students, teachers, farmworkers, healthcare professionals, or adults with mental or other disabilities and special needs.
 These individuals and families may be housed in mobile homes, studios, one-bedroom units, and shared multi-bedroom homes.